weather-eye/weathereye.org/Home.md

 - [[WeatherEye Desktop]]
   - [[WeatherEye Forecaster Desktop]] A forecaster desktop solution
-  - [[WeatherEye Forecast Management]] An admin tool for forecasters to manage information displayed on the public website
+  - [[WeatherEye Information Management]] An admin tool for forecasters to manage information displayed on the public website

 - [[WeatherEye Hub]]
   - [[WeatherEye API]]: Secure, standardised APIs to enable the building of compliant reusable solutions